owanturist/decode-json/README.md

 // }
 ```

 But as soon as one of the 1-4 steps fails you will get a detailed report why it happened.
 Let's say the server sends birth height as a formatted string with a unit for some reason.
-Here is what you'll get when `"172"` string becomes `172 cm` number:
+Here is what you'll get when `"172"` string becomes `"172 cm"`:

 ```ts
 characterDecoder.decode(data)